ourworldfreezone/info_freezone/src/features/11_common_wealth.md

 ![](img/common_wealth.png)

-## Feature 11: Part of a global financial and economical system.
+## Feature 11: Part of a Global Financial and Economical System

 The digital free zone's affiliation with the commonwealth represents a significant advantage, extending its reach and facilitating international collaboration.